About the Catalog

 The General Catalog is the University's primary, comprehensive single source of departmental, college and university-wide information related to academic programs.
 Courses, degree programs, and policies that govern progress towards completion of an undergraduate degree are described in the Catalog.
 On many subjects, more detailed information is available from departments, colleges or administrative units responsible for various programs and services.
 Students should seek information from these sources as needed.

-The General Catalog is divided into eight sections.
-Highlights of each section follow.
+The General Catalog is divided into the following sections:

 This is the official, Faculty Senate approved, Academic Calendar for the University of Arizona.
 Many policies, procedures, and deadlines are coordinated with the Academic Calendar.
 It is very important to be aware of the dates for registration, withdrawal, and other academic procedures.
 Also see the Registration Dates and Deadlines and the Payment Dates and Deadlines.